DashaSites/algorithms-visualisation/README.md

 Each interaction is animated with simple transitions and color changes to help visualize the algorithm’s logic.

-📌 This was part of a training program aimed at deepening understanding of algorithm mechanics through UI implementation — not focused on production-level design.
+This was part of a training program aimed at deepening understanding of algorithm mechanics through UI implementation — not focused on production-level design.

+Includes partial test coverage using **Jest**, **React Testing Library**, and **Cypress** — covering component behavior, algorithm logic, and key UI flows with animations.

 🔗  [Live demo](https://gorgeous-pika-7c0b56.netlify.app/)

 #### Technologies:
 - React
 - TypeScript
+- Jest
+- React Testing Library
+- Cypress